lo5an/selinux_hurry/README.md

 ## Learning Objectives

-* Scratch the surface of the core SELinux concepts:  Mandatory Access Control, contexts/labels, RHEL's `targeted` policy
+* Scratch the surface of the core SELinux concepts:
+  * Mandatory Access Control
+  * contexts/labels
+  * RHEL's `targeted` policy
 * Learn the two most common cause of SELinux errors and their symptoms
 * Learn the minimal toolbox for identifying and fixing those common errors